 My experience with arnica, which I’ve taken for various bumps and bruises since childhood, has been generally positive and it’s a staple in our first aid kit.
 I took it every 2-4 hours for a week after giving birth and, along with postpartum herbs, it was extremely helpful for my physical recovery.

-This isn’t something I’ve tried myself but, given that I still have a mum tum 18-months on, I wish I had!
+This isn’t something I’ve tried myself but, given that I still have a mum tum 18-months postpartum, I wish I had!

 Bengkung belly wraps are traditional postpartum recovery aids from Malaysia.
 They support your core and give you a helping hand in getting all those loose abdominal muscles back in order.